- Parking checklist

 Turning

 The camper has a wider turning radius.
 Take turns wider to avoid hitting curbs or obstacles.
+Be especially careful with the rear of the camper.
+It's longer and swings out during turns, and you can catch something if you're too close.

 Stopping